Step 1: Enroll in the program.

 Clean Water

 Clean water practices support healthy habitat and healthy rivers and streams.
 Many birds rely on clean streams for food and nesting habitat.
 Many other creatures such as frogs, dragonflies, beavers, and trout rely on clean streams, rivers, ponds, and lakes to survive.
 And most Pennsylvanians rely on streams and rivers for drinking water.
-It is important that each of us do our part to help protect our streams and rivers -- your backyard is a perfect place to get started!
-Click [here] for details about the requirements of the Clean Water focus area of the program.
+It is important that each of us do our part to help protect our streams and rivers -- your backyard is a

 Homeowner engagement

-Once you get started on your backyard habitat, we’re sure that you will want to learn more and share your passion and excitement with friends and neighbors.
-You may take native plant classes, participate in a Citizen Science program, recruit neighbors for to create a Backyard Habitat, or showcase your new Backyard Habitat.
-There are many ways to fulfill the Education and Engagement program requirements.
-Click [here] to learn more about the Backyard Habitat Certification Criteria.
+Once you get started on your Backyard Habitat, we’re sure that you will want to learn more and share your passion and excitement with friends and neighbors.
+You may take native plant classes, participate in a Community Science program, recruit neighbors to participate in the program, or advocate for bird habitat in your community.
+There are many ways to fulfill the

 The program is currently open to residents of ASWP’s chapter territory, which includes Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, and Westmoreland Counties.